 - John Hoyte – Persistence of Light

-These entries are now in competition for the 2019 Nellie Bly Book Awards First in Category Positions.
+These entries are now in competition for the 2019 Nellie Bly Book Awards Finalists positions.
 Good Luck to all!

 The First Place Category winners will automatically be entered into the Nellie Bly GRAND PRIZE AWARD competition.
 The CBR Grand Prize Division Genre Winners will compete for the CBR Overall Grand Prize for Best Book and its $1,000 purse.
 First Place Category and Grand Prize Awards will be announced and recognized at the Chanticleer Awards Banquet and Ceremony on Saturday, April 18th, 2020, Bellingham, Washington.
 Hosted by the Chanticleer Authors Conference.

 We are now accepting entries into the 2020 CIBAs. https://www.chantireviews.com/contests/

 NOTE: We are now accepting entries into the 2020 NELLIE BLY Book Awards.
 The last day to submit to the 2020 Nellie Bly Book Awards in November 30, 2020.